Review · Other Supplements

 1 source attached

-What The Ultimate Pull-Up Program is and how it works
+What The Ultimate Pull-Up Program actually is

-The Ultimate Pull-Up Program is a 166-page digital guide that takes you from zero pull-ups to multiple reps, sold for $47 on ClickBank.
-The sales page calls it “extremely comprehensive” and says it solves “many problems” that stop people from doing pull-ups.
+A 166-page digital PDF that promises to take you from zero pull-ups to multiple reps, sold for $47 on ClickBank.
+The sales page pitches it as “extremely comprehensive” and claims it solves “many problems that are preventing you from excelling at, or from being able to perform pull-ups in the first place.”

 What you actually get

-The price
+The price and the refund reality

 Who should buy, who should skip